umapraseeda/fw-nrfconnect-nrf/include/net/azure_fota.rst

 Currently, a new version of the firmware is downloaded and applied only if the version is different from the current firmware version.

 Currently, the library does not use the ``protocol`` field.
-Instead, the :option:`CONFIG_AZURE_FOTA_TLS` option is used at compile-time to specify if HTTPs should be used as the transport protocol.
+Instead, the :option:`CONFIG_AZURE_FOTA_TLS` option is used at compile time to specify if HTTPS should be used as the transport protocol.

 The ``fwFragmentSize`` field specifies the maximum fragment size for the file that should be downloaded in each HTTP request.
 Below are the maximum total fragment sizes in different scenarios: